strata-mvc/strata/docs/models_adminmenus.md

 By default, creating a model will add it to the list of custom post types in Wordpress' backend with the basic 'All posts', 'Add new' links.

-You can add additional admin menu links based on the model when configuring the model entry in `app.php` found in `/lib/wordpress-mvc/` under your theme's directory.
+You can add additional admin menu links based on the model when configuring the model entry in `strata.php` found in `/config/` at the base of your project.

 ~~~ php
 <?php